 About Hospice Friends

-was established in 1983 by two kind hearted souls looking for support of the terminally-ill.
-Peg Rowbotham and Enid Gage, set forth to establish Hosice of Kittitas County to provide Respite Volunteer services, Bereavement and limited wound care for the terminally-ill.
-They served the community independantly until 1996, when we changed our name to Hospice Firends and contracted with, now Kittitas Valley Healthcare to provide volunteer and bereavement services.
-This transition into a Medicare funded Hospice program through Kittitas Valley Healthcare releived the wound care duties and provided a professional medical staff to look after hospice patients in Kittitas County.
-We have continued our service of providing volunteers and supplies to the terminally-ill, frail elderly and those facing short term mecial issues.
-We now serve consistantly over 600 individuals and families per year providing over $141,000, of services and suplies to our residents, free of charge.
+Hospice Friends was established in 1983 by two kind hearted souls looking for support of the terminally-ill.
+Peg Rowbotham and Enid Gage, set forth to establish Hospice of Kittitas County to provide Respite Volunteer services, Bereavement and limited wound care for the terminally-ill.
+Hospice of Kittitas County served the community independently until 1996, when we changed our name to Hospice Friends and partnered with, now Kittitas Valley Healthcare to provide volunteer and bereavement services.
+We have continued our service of providing volunteers and supplies to the terminally-ill, frail elderly and those facing short term medical issues.
+We now serve consistently over 600 individuals and families per year providing over $141,000, of services and supplies to our residents, free of charge.

 Hospice Friends provides volunteers to help patients, along with their family and friends, to focus on what is most important to them – allowing people to spend time together, share memories, say goodbyes, find peace or care for one another.
 This time is often difficult yet many families report that Hospice Friends helped them to care for their loved one and find meaning and even joy in the final days of life.